Vauxhall Mokka-e performance, top speed, motor

 - 2Range, battery & chargingWith a maximum range of 201 miles, the Mokka-e is ideal for those with a short commute, but the 100kW charging capability means it can handle longer journeys

-- 4Electric motor, drive & performance - currently readingThe electric powertrain may not shove you back in your seat, but it does add a level of refinement to the Mokka-e
+- 4Performance, motor & drive - currently readingThe electric powertrain may not shove you back in your seat, but it does add a level of refinement to the Mokka-e